 When you do these two things, you’ll not only create advertising that doesn’t offend the people you’re targeting, but it will also resonate deeply with them.

+That is how you advertise during difficult times like we’re facing today.
 (HINT: It’s also how you advertise to them when everything is “back to normal.”)

-STAY TUNED: 38 Experts Share How a Business Can Survive and Prosper in a Recession
+STAY TUNED:38 Experts Share How a Business Can Survive and Prosper in a Recession

 During the last two recessions (in 2002 and 2008), I interviewed 38 business, marketing, sales experts and got them to reveal how businesses can survive and even prosper in a recession.